GenomicsAotearoa/hts_workshop_mpi/level2/31_coverage_mapping.md

 Map: -----------NTIG
 ```

-Compressing the file to the `bam` format is an important step as `sam` files can be massive and our storage capacity on NeSI is limited.

-The final output (`bam`) files can be used as input for downstream processeses in our command line work, or can be imported into GUI programs for a visual analysis.
+The sorted file can then be used as input for downstream processeses in our command line work, or can be imported into GUI programs for a visual analysis.
 Although we rely on NeSI for performing mapping in these exercises, we will use `Geneious` for visualising the results.

-There are several ways to import `bam` files into `Geneious` either by using the `Import Files...` option from the `File` menu, or simply dragging and dropping the files into the `Geneious` document table.
-In either case, it is important that **both** the `bam` file and the reference sequence against which the reads were mapped are imported.
-If you import the `bam` without the reference, `Geneious` will not know the content of the original reference sequence.
+There are several ways to import `sam` files into `Geneious` either by using the `Import Files...` option from the `File` menu, or simply dragging and dropping the files into the `Geneious` document table.
+In either case, it is important that **both** the `sam` file and the reference sequence against which the reads were mapped are imported.
+If you import the `sam` without the reference, `Geneious` will not know the content of the original reference sequence.

 ---